Monitoring the condition of the mother during the first stage of labour

 1-32 How often should you monitor the blood pressure?

-Blood pressure is monitored two-hourly during the latent phase of labour and hourly during the active phase of labour.
+Blood pressure should be monitored 2-hourly during the latent phase of labour, and hourly during the active phase of labour.

 1-33 How is the blood pressure recorded?